 A carbon credit, sometimes called a carbon offset, represents the certified reduction or removal of one tonne of carbon dioxide equivalent (tCO2e) from the atmosphere.
 To try and put this into context, one tonne of CO2 is the equivalent to the average monthly carbon footprint of someone living in Europe.

-Carbon offsetting is the purchase of carbon credits, generally in an amount equivalent to the carbon emissions that a lifestyle or business has created.
 After making every effort to reduce emissions as much as possible, purchasing carbon credits is a way to be accountable for a climate impact and to take climate action beyond one's own area of influence.

 For more information on how you can purchase carbon credits>>

 For more information on why standards matter and the difference Gold Standard projects deliver>>